Ellie – My Story

-My name is Ellie, I am 22-years-old and I am in my final semester at Sheffield Hallam University studying for a degree in Sports Development with Coaching.
+My name is Ellie, and I am have been studying at Sheffield Hallam University studying for a degree in Sports Development with Coaching.
 I have Quadriplegic Cerebral Palsy, which affects all four of my limbs and makes my movements appear shaky and jerky.

 Where it all began